MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/howto/server/nodejs.md

 * Table operations (read, insert, update, delete) for data access
 * Custom API operations

 Both operations provide for authentication across all identity providers that Azure App Service allows.
-These providers include social identity providers such as Facebook, Twitter, Google, and Microsoft, as well as Azure Active Directory for enterprise identity.
+These providers include social identity providers such as Facebook, Twitter, Google, and Microsoft, and Azure Active Directory for enterprise identity.

 ## Supported platforms